Divyanth2468/text-search-go/README.md

 - Tokenizes abstract text (basic analysis)
 - Caches the index in `Cache/*.json` to skip rebuilding
 - Searches for documents matching all query terms
+- REPL-style prompt to run multiple queries in one session

 ## 🚀 How to Run